onja-org/w2_css_animation_followup/README.md

 ### If you're completely stuck:
 - Try building just one piece at a time
+- Compare your approach with the checkpoint reference files
-- Check the solution file (but try to solve it yourself first!)
+- As a last resort, check `solution.html` (but try to solve it yourself first!)
 - Remember: every developer gets stuck - persistence is the key skill

 ## 🎨 Make It Your Own